Pramac Racing: Original iteration of Pramac Racing and tie-up with Pons Racing (2002-2004)

-Pramac d'Antin
+Pramac d'Antin and Alice Team (2005-2008)

 In 2005 d'Antin MotoGP and Pramac Racing merged to form Pramac d'Antin.
 The team used the previous season's Desmosedici GP4 with Italian Roberto Rolfo as a rider.
 The team used Dunlop tyres and usually finished races near the back of the grid.

 For 2006 the team was given use of the Desmosedici GP6. the same motorcycles the factory team was using.
 Alex Hofmann and José Luis Cardoso were the team's riders.
 The Dunlop tyres the team used were not competitive and once again the team finished races near the back of the grid.

 Prior to the start of the 2007 season, Pramac and d'Antin reached an agreement that saw the d'Antin team becoming an integral part of the Pramac Group.
 The team used the new 800 cc Ducati Desmosedici GP7 and Bridgestone tyres, and Brazilian Alex Barros joined the team alongside Alex Hofmann.
 Barros had a strong season finishing regularly in the top ten and taking a podium finish at the Italian Grand Prix, beating works rider Casey Stoner into fourth place.
-Hofmann had a more average season and he injured his hand in practice at Mazda Raceway Laguna Seca.
+Hofmann, meanwhile, had a more average season and he injured his hand in practice at Mazda Raceway Laguna Seca.
 He was replaced by Chaz Davies for the remainder of the weekend, and by Iván Silva at Brno.
 Hofmann returned to racing at Misano but he was fired by the team following the Portuguese Grand Prix, after pulling out of the race while in with a chance of scoring points, due to a lack of motivation.
 Davies returned to complete the season.

-Alice Team

 In 2008, the team continued using the Ducati Desmosedici GP8 and Bridgestone tyres.
-Sylvain Guintoli and Toni Elías were the team's riders, while the team was sponsored by Alice – Telecom Italia's DSL service – and was renamed the Alice Team.
-Luis d'Antin resigned from the team midway though the 2008 season, at the German Grand Prix at the Sachsenring.
+Sylvain Guintoli and Toni Elías were the team's riders, while the team was sponsored by Alice, Telecom Italia's DSL service, and was renamed the Alice Team.
+Luis d'Antin resigned from the team midway through the 2008 season, at the German Grand Prix at the Sachsenring.